 NytroWhey Ultra Elite: Powered By the World's Most Advanced Proteins

-It should come as no surprise that Provon® is the sole source of whey protein isolate in ProSource's NytroWhey Ultra Elite.
+It should come as no surprise that Provon® is the main source of whey protein isolate in ProSource's NytroWhey Ultra Elite.
 Our flagship super-premium protein also contains another cutting-edge Glanbia protein called Thermax® that is micro-processed to yield extremely low-molecular-weight di- and tri-peptides for immediate amino absorption and assimilation by the body.

 Unlike most hydrolysates that are derived from inferior proteins, TherMAX® starts with premium quality Provon® whey isolate to ensure maximum protein purity and potency.
 The ratio of whey protein isolate to whey hydrolysate in NytroWhey Ultra Elite is precisely calibrated to take advantage of the different amino acid absorption kinetics of each, thus ensuring maximized blood amino acid levels over both the short term and the long term.